 a.
 Then King Darius wrote: The Book of Daniel follows a familiar pattern.
 God’s people stand firm in their convictions, God honors and protects them, and the testimony of God’s work makes the ungodly see and tell of the greatness of God.

-· Daniel and his four friends stood firm and Nebuchadnezzar saw the fruit of it (Daniel 1:20).
+· Daniel and his three friends stood firm and Nebuchadnezzar saw the fruit of it (Daniel 1:20).

 · Daniel boldly and wisely interpreted Nebuchadnezzar’s dream and the king honored Daniel and his God (Daniel 2:46-47).